 South-eastern suburbs of Melbourne.
-Bruce covers northern parts of the Greater Dandenong and Casey council areas.
-Suburbs include Dandenong, Noble Park, Keysborough, Endeavour Hills and Hallam.
+Bruce covers northern parts of the Greater Dandenong and Casey council areas, along with a small part of the Monash council area.
+Suburbs include Dandenong, Keysborough, Endeavour Hills, Hallam and Narre Warren.

 The seat of Bruce has existed since the 1955 election.
 Prior to 1996 it was a relatively safe Liberal seat, but demographic and boundary changes have seen the seat become a marginal Labor seat.

 The seat was first won in 1955 by Liberal candidate Billy Snedden.
 Snedden served as a Cabinet minister from 1964 to 1972, serving as Billy McMahon’s Treasurer from 1971 until the government’s defeat in 1972.
 Snedden was elected Leader of the Liberal Party, and served in the role for the first two years of the Whitlam government.
 He used the Coalition’s Senate majority to block the Whitlam government’s budget, triggering the 1974 election, which he lost.

 Snedden lost the Liberal leadership in early 1975, and was elected Speaker of the House of Representatives in 1976 after the election of the Fraser government.
 He served in the role for the entirety of the Fraser government, and after the defeat of the government in 1983 he retired from Parliament.